bg5fxp-JF/lesson-planning/fundamentals/02-react-state-interactivity.md

 ## 🎯 Checkpoint Questions

-Before moving on to Day 5-6, make sure you can answer these:
+Before moving on to the next lesson, make sure you can answer these:

 1. **What is state and why do we need it?** (Memory that can change and triggers re-renders)
 2. **What's the difference between props and state?** (Props come from parent, state is owned by component)